 The miracle drugs (and later, diagnostic tests and a growing understanding of biology and genetics) changed all that.
 Medicine became less an art and devotion, more a science of crank-turning procedures, and, alas, a business.
-Along with that growing success, doctors became technicians delivering a commodity...and now were sued, where they never had been before.
+Along with that growing success, doctors became technicians delivering a commodity...and now were sued, where they never had been before (because sometimes they couldn't deliver the expected "commodity").
 Also, HMOs began to direct and regiment the practice of medicine.
 My father's practice fell between those two watermarks, between antibiotics and medicine-as-a-business.
 Dad treated one farmer's wife with a chronic condition that required periodic and expensive care that the farmer could ill afford.
 Dad worked out a barter: my brother and I had a few days at the farm yearly in return for his wife's care...and so it was that I, a city kid, had the experience of getting fresh warm eggs from a small hen-house, playing hide-and-seek in a hayloft, and picking up baby lambs and having them shit on my snowsuit.

 We have an economy that knows the costs of medicine (and how much